ApexBortz/p4-officetalk-client/README.md

 * Groups of friends who just want to shoot the shit

 ## MVP
+* Ability to create your own username, or generate an id for app useage
-* Successful implementation of a public chat room for users
+* Successful implementation of chat room for users

 ## Stretch Goals
-* Private chat capability/DM capability between 2 users (not in public channel)
+* Ability to add contacts & save them
+* Implement selecting multiple contacts for group conversations
 * Implement a chat request modal/popup for when user wants to start a private chat with another user (for recieving user to click accept or ignore)

 # Wireframes